sqlxpert/lights-off-aws/README.md

 * Schedules and operations are easy to update.
 Just edit an AWS resource's tags!

-* One tool handles a variety of scheduled operations in EC2, RDS, and CloudFormation.
+* One tool handles a variety of operations in EC2, RDS, and CloudFormation.
   Why should you have to use one service to schedule a backup, and a different service to schedule a reboot?

 ## Quick Start